-- Have regard for national planning policy (primarily through the NPPF and PPG); - Be in general conformity with strategic policies in the development plan for the local area (i.e. such as in a core strategy); - Be compatible with EU obligations and human rights requirements.
+- Have regard for national planning policy (primarily through the NPPF and PPG); - Be in general conformity with strategic policies in the HLP; - Be compatible with EU obligations and human rights requirements.

 An independent and suitably qualified person will check that The Plan appropriately meets these conditions before it can be voted on in a local community referendum.
 This is to make sure that referenda only take place when proposals are workable and fully compliant.